Coding-Meet/DevAnalyzer/README.md

 - 🧱 Inspect project metadata such as Gradle Kotlin, AGP, Min SDK, Compile SDK, Target SDK and Multi-Module.
 - 🧾 Preview all **project and Gradle files** directly in the app.

+### 🧹 Clean Build

+- 🗂️ **Scan Android Studio projects** for build folders across all modules.
+- 📊 **Visual project grouping** with expandable/collapsible module lists.
+- 📏 **Real-time size calculation** for each module and total space usage.
+- ✅ **Selective deletion** with tri-state checkboxes (project-level and module-level).
+- 🎯 **Batch operations** - Select/Deselect all projects or individual modules.
+- ⚠️ **Confirmation dialog** with 2-column grid layout showing all selected items.
+- 🎨 **Floating action button** with smooth animations for quick delete access.
+- 💾 **Space recovery tracking** - See exactly how much space you'll free up.

 ### 💾 Storage Analyzer